brakmic/Cpp_REST/README.md

 **C# Client App**

-The .NET App imposed a several restrictions to the exported functions from the C++ library.
+The .NET App imposes several restrictions to exported functions.
 Instead of C++ <a href="http://en.cppreference.com/w/cpp/utility/functional/function" target="_blank">function templates</a> I had to use old-style C function pointers.
 This is because .NET can only marshal Delegates to function pointers.
 The same happened to the C++ string class.
 It was replaced by raw *wchar_t* pointers.
 Ugly, but playing with .NET *DllImport* is always rather